The Vermont Statutes Online

 (c) Every official act of the Board shall be entered on record, and its hearings and records shall be open to the public.

-(d) The Board is authorized to make such rules as are necessary for the orderly transaction of its proceedings.
-Unless the Board has adopted a different rule, its proceedings shall be in accordance with the rules promulgated by the Supreme Court for the Superior Courts.
+(d) The Board is authorized to adopt rules as necessary for the orderly transaction of its proceedings.
+Unless the Board has adopted a different rule, its proceedings shall be in accordance with the rules adopted by the Supreme Court for the Superior Courts.

 (e) The office of the Board shall be located in Montpelier, but proceedings shall be held at places within the State convenient to persons appearing before it.